SmartekWorks/smartekworks.github.io/swat/setup_tools.md

 * Use the key `"agent_api"` and an API map.
 * The key of the API map is the name and the value is the URL.
-* The configuration string can also contain the key `"jira"` if you are using JIRA integration.